 When can my child start to receive the extended entitlement?

-A parent can claim for 30 hours the term after both of the following conditions are met (whichever is the later):
+Your child can receive the extended working families entitlement the term after both of the following conditions are met (whichever is the later):

 - The child's third birthday

 For example, a parent whose child turns 3 in November applies for a 30 hour code in September.
-If they receive an eligibility code they will be able to start claiming funding from January (provided that the parent still meets the eligibility criteria in January)
+If they receive an eligibility code they will be able to start claiming the entitlement from January (provided that the parent still meets the eligibility criteria in January)

 Child born between or date you apply